djeedai/bevy_tweening/README.md

 Tweening animation plugin for the Bevy game engine.

+⚠ _Bevy 0.6.0 does not build with the `nightly` toolchain.
+This breaks `docs.rs` builds.
+A fix is expected for 0.6.1._

 ## Features

 - [x] Animate any field of any component or asset, including custom ones.